 Now, lots of books are very popular but aren't worth much because there's so many of them.
 Plenty of readers are eager for Stephen King's forthcoming book about the garage door with murder on its mind (or whatever) but his publisher will likely meet the demand by printing half a million copies in the first run.

 If you're out book scouting at library sales or charity shops or the like, most of the books you'll encounter are neither in high demand nor scarce.
-We can place the books you're likely to find in this lower strata of the book ecosystem into two general categories.
+We can place most of the books you're likely to find in this lower strata of the book ecosystem into two general categories.

 First there are those books that have only temporary pertinence or importance.
 Generally, the interest of the public is commensurate with the fame or political involvement of the books' subjects.
 Biographies of athletes and celebrities, diet books, cook books, books written by comedians, and political books almost always have a very short shelf life.
 For instance, despite its cocksure tone, Michael Dukakis' Creating the Future is not the hot seller it once was.
 Ok, it was never a hot seller.
 But we can understand why it was published.